Yue Qian

 Fuller, Sylvia and Yue Qian.
 (2022).
 “Parenthood, Gender, and the Risks and Consequences of Job Loss.”
 Social Forces, 100(4), 1642-1670.

-Qian, Yue and Jill E. Yavorsky.
+Qian, Yue* and Jill E. Yavorsky*.
 (2021).
 “The Under-Utilization of Women’s Talent: Academic Achievement and Future Leadership Positions.”
-Social Forces, 100(2), 564-598.
-(Two authors contributed equally to the work)
+Social Forces, 100(2), 564-598. (*co-first authorship)

 - Read a brief report in English